jfk-astro/pulsarfitpy/src/pulsarfitpy/docs/PINN Visualizer.md

-# Visualizing PINN Solutions and Training Dynamics with pulsarfitpy
+# Visualizing PINN Solutions and Training Metrics with pulsarfitpy

 After training a Physics-Informed Neural Network (PINN) with pulsarfitpy, comprehensive visualization of model predictions, training dynamics, and diagnostic metrics is essential for understanding model behavior, validating physical consistency, and communicating results.
-The pulsarfitpy library provides robust visualization functionality through the [VisualizePINN](https://github.com/jfk-astro/pulsarfitpy) class, enabling publication-quality plots and diagnostic visualizations for scientific analysis.
+The pulsarfitpy library provides visualization functionality through the [VisualizePINN](https://github.com/jfk-astro/pulsarfitpy) class, enabling plots and diagnostic visualizations for scientific analysis.

 This markdown file demonstrates how to visualize PINN solutions using the VisualizePINN class, including prediction comparisons, loss convergence analysis, residual diagnostics, uncertainty quantification, and robustness validation.
 We provide practical examples showing how to create publication-ready figures that effectively communicate your PINN results for scientific presentations and peer-reviewed publications.